jcrigby/git-examples/docs/index.md

 ## Examples: How rebase can help you clean up your history

-Assuming you have some pride an

 ### Pathological Merge

-In this contrived example a developer tries to push a trivial change but the upstream keeps getting changed after he pulls but before he pushes.
+In this contrived example a developer tries to push a trivial change but the upstream keeps changing out from under him.
-On each failure he pulls again which results in a merge commit.
+On each failure he pulls again with `git pull` which results in a merge commit.
-Eventually he succeeds, however, the log is a mess.
+Eventually he succeeds; however, the log is a mess.

 <script src="https://asciinema.org/a/206852.js" id="asciicast-206852" async></script>

 ### Avoiding the messiness

+In this example everything is the same as above except we add the `--rebase` option to the `git pull` command.
+The same number of attempts at pushing are required; however, the resulting history is much cleaner.

+<script src="https://asciinema.org/a/206860.js" id="asciicast-206860" async></script>

 ### Another way to avoid the messiness